dajat/ticket-lifecycle/README.md

 <img src="https://imgur.com/3FM4GII.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the ticketing system, you can submit tickets to the queue for agents to review.
-First, click on Open a new ticket, add your name and email address, select the topic, and provide a summary of the issue and submit.
+First, click on Open a new ticket, add your name and email address, select the topic, provide a summary of the issue, and submit.
 </p>
 <br />